gruppe-adler/grad-persistence/README.md

 Parameters:
 * player: Object - The unit you want to save
 * true: Bool - This has to be true.
 Trust me.

+## grad_persistence_fnc_clearMissionData
+Deletes all saved data of a specific missionTag of a specific terrain.

+Syntax:
+`[missionTag,worldName] call grad_persistence_fnc_clearMissionData`

+Parameters:
+* missionTag (optional): String - The mission tag of the mission data that is to be deleted.
+Defaults to current mission's missionTag.
+* worldName (optional): String - The terrain name (get with command `worldName`) of the mission data that is to be deleted.
+Defaults name of to currently loaded terrain.

+Example:
+`["my_persistent_mission",Altis] call grad_persistence_fnc_clearMissionData`